HackYourFuture/Node.js/README.md

 ![NodeJS](./assets/nodejs.png)

 So far you've learned about the fundamentals of what makes up a webpage in your browser.
-We call this `frontend`: the HTML that gives structure to our pages, the CSS that give it a nice look, and lastly the JavaScript that makes our page interactive.
+We call this `frontend`: the HTML that gives structure to our pages, the CSS that give it a nice look, and the JavaScript that makes our page interactive.
 Everything you can "see" and "interact" with is made out of these technologies.

 However, there is a whole part of applications that you might not be aware of.
 Have you ever wondered how data moves from one place to another, from one page to another?

 This is where `backend` comes into play: all the parts of an application that can't directly be accessed by the user, but happen "behind the screen".
 Well here's the secret: there is code that tells the computer how to move and manipulate data.
 This code is hidden away from the user, because there is no need for them to know about it.

-During the following 3 weeks you'll be learning one **approach** of creating a backend.
-As a tool to illustrate these concepts we will be using `Node.js`: software that allows us to use the language of JavaScript to be written and executed outside of the browser.
-Keep in mind that there are, like everything in development, multiple ways of doing this.
-There are different other languages and technologies that can be used to create a backend of an application.
+During the following 3 weeks you'll be learning all about this.
+As a tool to illustrate these concepts we will be using `Node.js`: software that allows us to use the language of JavaScript to write backend applications.

 ## Learning goals